badbatch/graphql-box/README.md

 > For a full list of configuration options, see the `@graphql-box/request-parser` [documentation](./packages/request-parser/README.md).

-#### subscribe
+#### Subscribe

-On the server, the `subscriptionsManager` property accepts the `subscribe` curried function that return an instance of the `Subscribe` module. `Subscribe` is an optional module.

-`Subscribe` is a wrapper around GraphQL's own subscribe function, which resolves subscriptions against a schema, which needs to be passed into the curried function.
+`Subscribe` is a wrapper around GraphQL's own subscribe function, which resolves subscriptions against a schema, which needs to be passed into the class constructor.

 > For a full list of configuration options, see the `@graphql-box/subscribe` [documentation](./packages/subscribe/README.md).